audiopixel/pixelmixer/README.md

 ## Features ##

-* Animate pixel shaders seamlessly across textures and point cloud particles
+* Animate shaders seamlessly across textures and point cloud particles
-* Mix multiple pixel shaders together using various blend modes
+* Mix multiple shaders together using various blend modes
 * Map shaders to any number of areas using 3D transformations
+* Capture color / data values at high framerates
-* Import OpenGL ES 2.0 fragment shaders
+* Import any OpenGL ES 2.0 pixel shaders
 * Easily manipulate animations with incoming audio or data feeds
 * Multiple position / index maps can be used to generate mapped content
-* Capture color values for all 3D nodes at high framerates
 * Define networking data per port, broadcast using various protocols
-* Easily create new broadcast protocols for any networked hardware
+* A simple plug-in system to define new network broadcast or color capturing protocols
 * Preview channels in previz mode while still communicating main mix to hardware (WIP)
 * HTML5 video input (WIP)